AhmedNassar7/AhmedNassar7.github.io/README.md

 ### 11. Footer Section 📌

 - `Quick Links` – Links to sections (Home, About, Resume, Contact).
-- `Social Media Links` – Icons linking to social media profiles.
+- `Social Media Links` – Icons linking to social media profiles, with the same **magnetic hover** pull used in the Home section.
 - `Copyright Notice` – "© Ahmed Nassar [Year] – All Rights Reserved."

 ### 12. Interactive Background 🌌

 - `tsParticles` – Creates a visually engaging, interactive, and dynamic background with animated particles for a modern experience.
 Learn more about it [here](https://particles.js.org/).
+Particle count is capped (`number.limit`) so clicking repeatedly can't grow it unbounded.
+- `Cursor Glow & Spark Burst` – A soft light trails the cursor; every click sends out a small burst of brand-colored sparks.
+Skipped on touch devices and under `prefers-reduced-motion`.
+- `Dot-Grid Texture` – A subtle, theme-aware dot texture under the whole page for extra depth.
 - `Customizable Effects` – Easily customizable particle effects to match the website's theme and aesthetics.
 - `Performance Optimized` – Ensures smooth performance without compromising the website's loading speed.
 - `Responsive Design` – Adapts seamlessly to different screen sizes and devices for a consistent user experience.